First-Time Homebuyers Guide: Your Path to Homeownership

 • Evaluate your savings and future saving capacity

 Lenders consider your financial health when deciding on mortgage approval.
-Can you afford the mortgage payment and additional costs comfortably?
+As a renter now, can you afford the mortgage payment and additional costs comfortably?
 Keeping a debt-to-income ratio of less than 40% is generally advisable, as it widens your opportunities.

 Assemble Necessary Documents